 Mexican food and drinks play major roles in these celebrations, as does music and dance.

-This particular tour in Pomuch, about an hour from Campeche, lets you discover the more intimate side of the famous Day of the Dead: the feast at the cemetery.
+You can visit nearby Pomuch, about an hour from Campeche, which lets you discover the more intimate side of the famous Day of the Dead: the feast at the cemetery.

 12. Embark on An Adventure in The Biosphere of The Petenes